dharmafly/noodle/README.md

 -----

 Send the following command to the server.
 The `extract` property should be the HTML element's attribute.

-Having `"text"` as the `extract` value will return the containing HTML within that element.
+Having `"html"` or `"innerHTML"` as the `extract` value will return the containing HTML within that element.

+Having `"text"` as the `extract` value will return only the text.

 ```JSON
 {